LcenArthas/CVWC2019-Amur-Tiger-Detection/README.md

 This process will take about 15 minutes, just a moment, please.

-Run this scrip will generate 3 files in the {repo_root/}:
+:red_circle: Run this scrip will generate 3 files in the {repo_root/}:

 - **det_submission.json** — for the `Tiger Detection track`, you can submit in the Tiger Detection track (0.45988 mAP in the Public Leaderboard).